lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **New for _MTL_ 2.5**
 - The "Quick Explore" feature is no longer available.
 - To view the corresponding table to a given graph, right click on the graph and select "View as Table."
-- Similar to the Data tabs, hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
+- Hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
-- Similar to the Data tabs, unhide the Filter panel in the right hand side of the screen to use filters and view specific variables.
+- Unhide the Filter panel in the right hand side of the screen to use filters and view specific variables.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_viz_tab_focus_mode_filters.gif?raw=true)](#DontLink)

 For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)